kivanctezoren/ceng350-notes/350notes.md

     * Dual function: May be the basis for a bid for a contract or for the contract itself

 * User requirements: Statements in natural language + diagrams of services & operational constraints
+    * Must be understandable by the end-users & customers without technical knowledge

 * System requirements: Structured document, detailed descriptions of system functions, services, operational constraints.
     * Defines things to be implemented -> May be a part of a contract